tbidne/shrun/README.md

 All well and good, but this approach has several deficiencies:

 1. You do not receive any information about how long your commands have been running.
 If any of the commands are long-lived, how do you know when it's been "too long" and you should cancel them?
-You can look at a clock or use a stopwatch, but that requires you to remember every time you run the command, which is certainly unsatisfying.
+You can look at a clock or use a stopwatch, but that requires remembering every time you run the command, which is certainly unsatisfying.

 1. These commands are all run synchronously even though there may be no relation between them.
-E.g., if you have two commands that each take 5 minutes, the combination will take 10 minutes.
+For example, if you have three commands that each take 5 minutes, the combination will take 15 minutes.
 This is usually unnecessary.

 1. Related to above, if any command fails then subsequent ones will not be run.
 This can be frustrating, as you may kick off a run and leave, only to return and find out that later, longer-running commands never ran because of some trivial error in the beginning.